-- Start a terminal session and run the Restore utility installed with ArcGIS Server.
+- Open a command prompt window using the Run as administrator option and run the Restore utility installed with ArcGIS Server.

 When running this utility, you must supply the credentials of a user who has administrator privileges to the ArcGIS Server site.
 This doesn't need to be the same user you used when you created the backup.

 The restore operation is computationally intensive and can take some time to complete.
 The server is unavailable to respond to other requests while the restore is running.

 Do not perform administrative or publishing operations on the site while the restore is running.